Fenistil: A Great Remedy for Stings, Burns, and Hives

 However, some people are allergic to dimetindene maleate or other ingredients found in the gel.
 Therefore, make sure to check the ingredient list and do not use it on anyone who is allergic to any of the ingredients in the gel.

 Anyone who is allergic may go into anaphylactic shock, which can be life threatening.
 You should also avoid prolonged exposure to the sun on any treated area and do not use on any area of the skin that has open wounds.

 Women who are pregnant or breast-feeding should consult a pharmacist or doctor before using Fenistil.
-In these cases, women should also avoid applying the medicine to large areas of the skin and should not apply it to the nipples.

 Next, we will explain the following aspects of Fenistil in this article:

 - How it works

 - Side effects

 With that said, before we can delve further into each of those points, we must first fully understand histamine, which is a substance found in our bodies that is directly related to this medicine.

 Discover: Relieve Flea Bites with 5 Home Remedies